 How do we help trees grow bigger?

-The first step is simple: we need to provide them with more soil, especially in paved areas like streets, parking lots, green roofs, and plazas.
+Right now, the way we plant trees in cities – in small sidewalk openings – doesn’t give them enough soil!
 Access to larger amounts of soil will help us grow the trees we see on architecture plans and renderings, but rarely see on our actual streets.

 Which cities have minimum soil volumes?

 We are seeing more and more cities establishing policies to ensure the health of their urban canopy by guaranteeing trees a minimum amount of soil.
 We are huge supporters of these policies!
-Here is a complete list of all the places we know that have implemented minimum soil volume policies.
-Help support these cities and spread the word through letters to elected officials or alerting planners that minimum soil requirements are important.
+Here is a list of all the places we know that have implemented minimum soil volume policies.